tito-arch/BABC-2/content/posts/microsoft-copilot.md

 ## Co-pilot in PowerPoint

 You will no longer have to worry about the tedious work of creating presentation slides as the co-pilot as your assistant things are made easy for you.
 Remember copilot is just like a chatbot, so you can just tell it to create an 8-slide presentation for you, and it will just do exactly that.
-Also, you can use your documents to create a slide presentation for yourself.I have to admit this is the coolest feature on Microsoft Office Suite so far.
+Also, you can use your documents as the reference to create a slide presentation for you.I have to admit this will be the coolest feature on Microsoft Office Suite.

 ## The Ai Battle